rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

                     }
                 },
                 "kind": {
-                    "description": "\"build\" or \"runtime\".
-May be omitted if set to \"runtime\".
-If it's both a build and a runtime dependency, \"runtime\" is recorded.", "allOf": [
+                    "description": "\"build\" or \"normal\".
+May be omitted if set to \"normal\".
+If it's both a build and a normal dependency, \"normal\" is recorded.", "allOf": [
                         {
                             "$ref": "#/definitions/DependencyKind"